 How to: Upload (Advanced)

-Strategies and requirement for making a reliable uploader
+Strategies and requirements for building a reliable uploader

 Introduction

-You will also need the access_token you received during the C2C hardware or C2C Application authentication and authorization guide.
+You'll need the access_token obtained during the authentication and authorization process.

-In this guide we will be using the same test asset we used in the Basic Uploads guide.
+We'll continue using the same test asset from the Basic Uploads guide.

 Shell